spatnaik17/scenario-agent-testing/README.md

 Scenario is an Agent Testing Framework for testing AI agents through Simulation Testing.

-You define the conversation scenario and let it play out, it will keep chatting back and forth with _your_ agent until it reaches the desired goal or detects an unexpected behavior based on the criteria you defined.

-- Test your agents end-to-end conversations with specified scenarios to capture both happy paths and edge cases
+- Test real agent behavior by simulating users in different scenarios and edge cases
-- Full flexibility of how much you want to guide the conversation, from fully scripted scenarios to completely automated simulations
-- Run evaluations at any point of the conversation, designed for multi-turn
+- Evaluate and judge at any point of the conversation, powerful multi-turn control
-- Works in combination with any testing and LLM evaluation frameworks, completely agnostic
+- Combine it with any LLM eval framework or custom evals, agnostic by design
-- Works with any LLM and Agent Framework, easy integration
+- Integrate with your Agent by implementing just one `call()` method
+- Available for Python, TypeScript and Go

 [📺 Video Tutorial](https://www.youtube.com/watch?v=f8NLpkY0Av4)

-### See also
+### In other languages

 - [Scenario TypeScript](https://github.com/langwatch/scenario-ts/)
 - [Scenario Go](https://github.com/langwatch/scenario-go/)